k21971/EvilHack/doc/evilhack-changelog.md

 - Add selective remove curse at expert skill in clerical spells
 - Aasimar grow angelic wings as the source of experience level-15 flight
 - Significant water attacks extinguish pure-flame monsters
+- Draugr can reinforce tameness of skeletal pets with a binding ritual